JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-1.md

 RIG-like receptors (RLRs)

-* are located in the cytosol of most cell types and detect nucleic acids of viruses that replicate in the cytoplasm of infected cells to stimulate production of antiviral cytokines.
+* are located in the cytosol of most cell types and detect nucleic acids of viruses that replicate in the cytoplasm of infected cells

+to stimulate production of antiviral cytokines.

+β2-Microglobulin

+* is a component of MHC class I

+* it can be increased with HIV infection and can be a substrate for amyloid fibrils in patients receiving longterm hemodialysis.

 Toll-like receptors (TLRs)

-* in the plasma membrane and endosomal vesicles activate transcription factors that stimulate synthesis and secretion of cytokines and expression of adhesion molecules to recruit and activate leukocytes.
+* in the plasma membrane and endosomal vesicles activate transcription factors that stimulate synthesis and secretion of cytokines and

+expression of adhesion molecules to recruit and activate leukocytes.

+C1 inhibitor

+block activation of C1.

 Neutrophils

 * provide a nonspecific immune response, primarily to bacterial infections and not to intracellular viral infections.

+C2 (complement component)

+* Lacking complement component have some increase in infections, but mainly develop a disease resembling systemic lupus erythematosus

 CD16